-My family has been going up north my entire life.
-Like many families, we had a cottage on a small inland lake up north.
-Summer weekends there were the best, swimming all day, ice cream at night, repeat.
-Nowadays we spend our time up north in Traverse City or the Leelanau Peninsula.
+Our family sold that cabin almost ten years ago.
+Nowadays we spend our time up north in Traverse City or on the Leelanau Peninsula.
 My sister lives in the area and my mom has a seasonal place, so we’ve been lucky enough to get to know the area fairly well.

 This guide doesn’t cover everything – that is nearly impossible – but it will give you a good head start to exploring beautiful Glen Arbor and its glorious neighbor, Sleeping Bear Dunes National Lakeshore.
 Fellow parents, no worries.
 I’ve detailed the important stuff, like good kids meals, snacks, and clean bathrooms.

 Whoa.
 That’s about the best way to sum up Cherry Republic.
 Years ago it was a tiny (delicious) store and now it’s an entire compound.
 Located just off the main drag in Glen Arbor, the grounds of Cherry Republic house a restaurant, store, winery, gardens, lawn games, and more.
 It’s the perfect stop for family fun.

 We ate at the Cherry Public House several times.
 My favorite was The Public House Salad, but here’s the important part – the kids meals are delicious, reasonably priced ($6) and come with a fountain drink, which your kids are sure to ask for anyway.
 (What kid can pass on cherry pop?)
 Seriously, this saved the day for us many times.
 View the menu here.